jaem-seo/AI_tokamak_control/README.md

 </p>

 - Slide the toggles in the right side to change the target state and press the "AI control" button (it takes a bit).
-- Then, the AI will design the tokamak operation trajectory to achieve the target you set.
+- Then, the AI will design the tokamak operation trajectory to achieve the given target in 4 s.

 # 2. Real-time target tracking
 - Open the GUI.
 It takes a bit depending on your environment.